Elle Varner: 2008-12: Perfectly Imperfect

-Elle Varner's debut album, Perfectly Imperfect, was released on August 7, 2012 debuting at number four on the U.S. Billboard 200 chart, with first-week sales of 33,000 copies in the United States.
+Varner's debut album, Perfectly Imperfect, was released on August 7, 2012 debuting at number four on the U.S. Billboard 200 chart, with first-week sales of 33,000 copies in the United States.
 It also debuted at number two on the Billboard Top R&B/Hip-Hop Albums.
 As of October 20, 2012, Perfectly Imperfect has charted for ten weeks on the Billboard 200.
-In September 2012, Varner was credited for co-writing the song "Use Me", for fellow American R&B singer Miguel, taken from his second album Kaleidoscope Dream.
+In September 2012, Varner was credited for co-writing the song "Use Me" for the R&B singer Miguel, taken from his second album Kaleidoscope Dream.

 2013-2016: Four Letter Word

-For her second studio album, Varner has been working with producers including Pop & Oak, Eric Hudson, DJ Dahi, Da Internz, and Hit-Boy.
-Varner stated that she has made her own genre while recording the album which she titles "trap jazz."
-Varner described her second album as “definitely sexier,” than her previous, she later released the promotional single "Rover" featuring American rapper Wale.
-After many pushbacks, Four Letter Word was eventually shelved and Elle was subsequently dropped from RCA Records.
+For her second studio album, Varner worked with producers including Pop & Oak, Eric Hudson, DJ Dahi, Da Internz, and Hit-Boy.
+Varner stated that she has made her own genre while recording the album which she called "trap jazz."
+Varner described her second album as “definitely sexier,” than her previous.
+She released the promotional single "Rover" featuring American rapper Wale.
+After pushbacks, Four Letter Word was shelved and Varner was dropped from RCA Records.